Stop killing IPOB members, Ohanaeze warns security agencies

 “Confirming the incident, the Abia State Commissioner of Police, Mr. Mustapha Mohammed Bala, a Katsina-born, well-educated police officer claimed that “On 31/03/2023 at about 11.45hours, policemen on confidence building patrol/show of force within Aba metropolis came under attack by the proscribed IPOB/ESN members.

-” According to him “they were armed with petrol bombs, machetes, battle axes and other dangerous weapons.
-Bala added that “the attack was repelled by the Police operatives with minimal casualties while majority of the hoodlums scampered for safety”.
+” According to him “they were armed with petrol bombs, machetes, battle axes, and other dangerous weapons.
+Bala added that “the attack was repelled by the Police operatives with minimal casualties while a majority of the hoodlums scampered for safety.

 ” It is most appalling that Bala should refer to the IPOB men as “hoodlums” and most unconscionable to view the death of five IPOB members as “minimal casualties”.

-Ohanaeze noted that former President Olusegun Obasanjo, was speaking recently at the one-year anniversary celebration of the government of Professor Chukwuma Soludo, warned against the “dangers of the conspiracy against the Igbo of the South East.
+Ohanaeze noted that former President Olusegun Obasanjo was speaking recently at the first anniversary celebration of the government of Professor Chukwuma Soludo, warned against the “dangers of the conspiracy against the Igbo of the South East.

 “Obasanjo described the phenomenon as Igbophobia”, Ohanaeze said.